tshepang/blog/content/Izulu Lami (2008).md

-The display of chilhood innocence (and naivéty) is done well, but sadly none of the grown-ups are given any attention, all but the sister of the dead mother, who gives the movie\'s best performance.
+The display of chilhood innocence (and naivéty) is done well, but sadly none of the grown-ups are given any attention, all but the sister of the dead mother, who gives the movie's best performance.